 In 2016 a detailed governance review was carried out across the Royal Academy, including its related parties.
 Amongst other outcomes, this introduced clear and precise terms of reference for the Charity's Board of Trustees, following a standard format.
-The Board has recently reviewed and updated these terms of reference, with specific attention to confidentiality and data protection.
-The Board also ensures the Charity adheres to organisation-wide policies and procedures, relating to areas such as whistleblowing, incident reporting, data protection, gift acceptance and conflicts of interest.
+These terms of reference are regularly reviewed and updated, where required.
+The Board ensures the Charity adheres to organisation-wide policies and procedures, relating to areas such as whistleblowing, incident reporting, data protection, gift acceptance and conflicts of interest.
 The Board reviews and provides input to these policies where appropriate.
-The Chair of the Board sits on the Royal Academy Audit Committee and the Royal Academy Trust, helping to ensure consistent approaches to matters considered by these bodies and join up decision-making across the Royal Academy as an organisation.
+The Chair of the Board sits on the Royal Academy Audit Committee and the Royal Academy Trust and the Charity's Treasurer sits on the Royal Academy Finance Committee, helping to ensure consistent approaches to matters considered by these bodies and joined up decision-making across the Royal Academy as an organisation.